ccil-kbw/ccil-kbw.github.io/docs/website_docs.md

+_This is an outdated documentation of the Website, we have migrated to Wordpress, more to come._

 ## Introduction

 Our Masjid's Website is Open Source and is a Fork of the [Chirpy Jekyll theme](https://github.com/cotes2020/jekyll-theme-chirpy#readme), it is currently deployed on GitHub Pages to have free hosting, but overall it's simply a Frontend Static page so can be deployed anywhere.